-Seligman Healthcare Spectrum Strategy • Rigorous bottom-up fundamental analysis with independent research overlay to identify healthcare and healthcare related companies.
+Seligman Healthcare Spectrum • Rigorous bottom-up fundamental analysis with independent research overlay to identify healthcare and healthcare related companies.
 Seeks long positions in companies with underappreciated market potential, playing acritical role in the delivery of care or patient outcomes, trading at attractive valuations relative to upside potential.
-Seeks short positions in companies in that face structural product/ business challenges, exhibit poor corporate fundamentals, or weak management teams May take large position sizes in names in which there is a high degree of proprietary insight Active Management Risk Concentration Risk Derivatives Risk Foreign Securities Risk Healthcare Sector Risk Regulatory Risk Risk Sector Risk Short Positions Risk Small- and Mid-Cap Stock Risk Columbia Emerging Markets ex-China Strategic Beta • Uses an indexing investment approach that seeks to replicate the performance of the Beta Thematic Emerging Markets ex-China Index ("Index").
+Seeks short positions in companies in that face structural product/ business challenges, exhibit poor corporate fundamentals, or weak management teams May take large position sizes in names in which there is a high degree of proprietary insight Concentration Risk Derivatives Risk Foreign Securities Risk Healthcare Sector Risk Regulatory Risk - Alternative Investments Risk Sector Risk Short Positions Risk Small- and Mid-Cap Stock Risk Columbia Threadneedle Indexed Emerging Markets Core ex-China Uses an indexing investment approach that seeks to replicate the performance of the Beta Thematic Emerging Markets ex-China Index ("Index").
 The Index is a free-float market capitalization-weighted index designed to provide broad, core emerging markets equity exposure by measuring the stock performance of 700 emerging markets companies, excluding companies domiciled in China or in Hong Kong.
 These stocks are derived from a universe of publicly traded companies with a total market capitalization of at least \$100 million and a minimum six-month average daily trading value of at least \$2 million, which are domiciled in emerging market countries, as defined by Columbia Management.
-The Index is reconstituted annually in June and rebalanced quarterly.
-Concentration Risk Correlation/Tracking Error Risk Depositary Receipts Risk Early Close/Late Close/Trading Halt Risk Emerging Market Securities Risk Foreign Currency Risk Foreign Securities Risk Geographic Focus Risk Index Methodology Risk Issuer Risk Liquidity Risk Market Risk Non-Diversification Risk Passive Investment Risk Sector Risk Columbia U.S. Research Enhanced Core Strategic Beta • Uses an indexing investment approach that seeks to replicate the performance of the Beta Advantage® Research Enhanced U.S. Equity Index ("Index").
+The Index is reconstituted annually in Concentration Risk Correlation/Tracking Error Risk Depositary Receipts Risk Early Close/Late Close/Trading Halt Risk Emerging Market Securities Risk Foreign Currency Risk Foreign Securities Risk Geographic Focus Risk Index Methodology Risk Liquidity Risk Non-Diversification Risk Passive Investment Risk Sector Risk Columbia Threadneedle Research Enhanced US Core Equity • Uses an indexing investment approach that seeks to replicate the performance of the Beta Advantage® Research Enhanced U.S. Equity Index ("Index").
 With a starting universe of the Russell 1000® Index, the Index is designed to reflect the performance of U.S. large- and mid-cap growth and value companies through the application of a rules-based methodology.
 The Index methodology applies the results of the investment manager's proprietary quantitative investment models to rate each company within the Russell 1000® Index on a 1- through 5- basis, where "1" is the strongest rating and "5" is the weakest rating, based on three main company factor composites: quality (such as earnings quality), value (such as cash flow yield), and catalyst (such as price momentum).
 The Index is then systematically constructed to include all Buy- rated ("1" or "2" rated) companies.
 The Index is reconstituted and rebalanced semi-annually in June and December.
-Correlation/Tracking Error Risk Early Close/Late Close/Trading Halt Risk Growth Securities Risk Index Methodology and Provider Risk Issuer Risk Market Risk Passive Investment Risk Quantitative Model Risk Sector Risk Value Securities Risk
+Correlation/Tracking Error Risk Early Close/Late Close/Trading Halt Risk Growth Securities Risk Index Methodology and Provider Risk Passive Investment Risk Quantitative Model Risk Sector Risk Value Securities Risk